 See also: Coffee Should Be More Expensive, Or Not

-To wrap it all up with a nice bow: The C-market price is a global system with global impacts, but is well established and understood by the major players.
+The C market price is a global system with global impacts, but is well established and understood by the major players.
 We aren’t going to change the system (i.e., fix it) quickly or easily or with any single solution.
 It’s going to take time and a lot of slow experimentation.

 In the meantime, field work done by NGOs, private companies, and governments is probably the best short-term solution.
 This field work should be geared towards understanding the conditions of local farmers and informing local solutions that will likely vary depending on producing region.
 For example, the problems faced by Brazilian coffee farmers, where industrial-level production is more common, may be very different than the problems faced by Vietnamese coffee farmers, where low-tech and small-scale farming is more the norm.
 Training should include business training as well; basic book-keeping, finance, etc. This is critical.